 - Any physical contact with an opposing player will deem the player that initiated contact “out”.

 - A ball must be picked up in order for the throw to be legal.
 Kicking, smacking, or spiking a ball is not allowed and any hits resulting from them hit will not count.
 However, if one of these balls is caught by the opponent, the catch is legal.

-- Players must line up in the order they were eliminated.
+- Players must come in on a catch in the order they were eliminated.

-- If playing with a timer and the time ends during a match then the team with the least number of outs wins.
-If there is a tie for the least number of outs then it is a draw.
+- If match time ends during a game, then the team with the fewest players out wins.
+If there is a tie, it is a draw.